touhid52/earlyDays/README.md

 # earlyDays
-this is a practice folder
+this is a practice folder.<br> this is to practice JS